Collaboration Metrics

 Since reviewer and submitter responsibilities are different, metrics are categorized for both sides separately.

-The metrics are evaluated in the following four further metrics to breakdown insights better;
+The metrics are evaluated based on the pull requests created by team members, in the following four further metrics to breakdown insights better;

 - Responsiveness